1. Keep communications open.

 9. Be aware of cultural diversity.

 Value your mentee’s unique social, economic, and cultural traits and perspectives, and strive to be a helpful mentor no matter what differences there may be between you.
-Remember that helping to foster diversity is a major concern of the American Library Association and ACRL.

 10. Be ethical.